Hot Posts

 • ⚫ FIREWALL 6 (Doubling Time)

-Intel just confirmed the Z-Virus has a **doubling time of 36 hours**.
-A single infected patient (P=1) entered the city.
-How long until the *entire* city population of 500,000 is infected?
+Z-virus has a doubling time of 36 hours.
+A single patient zero enters the city.
+How long until the entire city population of 500,000 is infected?

 👾 The Final Boss